Order Registry (LPOR)

 Criminal orders of protection are usually initiated by the prosecutor or the judge, but

 sometimes are issued at the request of the victim.

 Louisiana law requires judges to ensure that orders designed to prevent domestic abuse or

-dating violence are issued on LPOR forms and sent to the clerk of court’s office.
+dating violence or stalking or sexual assault are issued on LPOR forms and sent to the clerk of court’s office.
 Clerks of

 court are required by Louisiana law to transmit such orders to the registry.